ladih/Neural-Networks-from-Scratch/README.md

 # Neural Networks from Scratch

-This repo consists of two things:
+Contents:

-**Implementation of a perceptron**
+1. Implementation of a perceptron

-**Implementation of the backpropagation algorithm for multilayer neural networks**
+2. Implementation of the backpropagation algorithm for multilayer neural networks